 NDMA has been found “in laboratory research to induce tumors in experimental animals,” according to the U.S. National Library of Medicine.
 Some cancers that may be related to NDMA include stomach, small intestine, bladder, kidney, colorectal, esophageal, prostate, pancreatic, leukemia, non-Hodgkin’s lymphoma, and multiple myeloma.
 At this point, no studies have been published that can identify how great the risk of developing cancer is for someone who has used these drugs, or the specific tumors it may cause.
 Nonetheless, the news is unsettling.

 Sanofi, makers of brand-name Zantac, was aware for months that its heartburn medication contained NDMA.
 The company’s preliminary recall in October is proof that its own test results were, at the very least, alarming.

 Dozens of consumers are holding Sanofi and makers of ranitidine accountable, and have filed lawsuits against Big Pharma for putting profits ahead of patients.
-Beasley Allen attorneys Frank Woodson and Lisa Courson are actively investigating potential claims involving regular Zantac/ranitidine use that may have led to cancer of the stomach, colon, intestines, kidneys, bladder or pancreas.
+Beasley Allen attorney Frank Woodson is actively investigating potential claims involving regular Zantac/ranitidine use that may have led to cancer of the stomach, colon, intestines, kidneys, bladder or pancreas.
 If you or a loved one may have been affected, please contact us.